-Step No. Procedure On-premise Microsoft Azure 15 Registering the EX- See "Registering the li- Same as "On-premise" PRESSCLUSER license cense" in the Installation and Configuration Guide.
-16 Creating a cluster: Set- See "Procedure for cre- The COM heartbeat, ting the heartbeat method ating the cluster configu- BMC heartbeat, and ration data" in "Creating DISK heartbeat cannot the cluster configuration be used. data" in the Installation and Configuration Guide.
+Step No. Procedure On-premise Microsoft Azure

+15 Registering the EX- See "Registering the Same as "On-

+PRESSCLUSER license" in the Instal- premise"

+license lation and Configura-

+tion Guide.

+16 Creating a cluster: See "Creating the The COM heartbeat,

+Setting the heartbeat configuration data of BMC heartbeat, and

+method a node cluster". in DISK heartbeat can-

+"Creating the cluster not be used.

+configuration data" in

+the Installation and

+Configuration Guide.

-Step No. Procedure On-premise Microsoft Azure 17 Creating a cluster: Setting the NP resolution processing The network partition resolution resource is used.
-See the following: - "Procedure for creating the cluster configuration data" in "Creating the cluster configuration data". in the Installation and Configuration Guide - "Details on network partition resolution resolution resources" in the Reference Guide.
+Step No. Prod cedure On-premise Microsoft Azure Setti ting a cluster: ng the NP lution processing The network partition resolution resolution resource is used.
+See the following: - "Creating the configuration data of a node cluster" in "Creating the cluster configuration data". in the Installation and Configuration Guide - "Network partition resolution resolution resources details" in the Reference Guide.
 See either of the following depending on the load balancer to use: - See "5.3.
-Configuring the EXPRESSCLUSTER settings" in this guide See "6.3.
+Configuring the EXPRESSCLUSTER settings" in this guide. - See "6.3.
 Configuring the EXPRESSCLUSTER settings" in this guide.

-18 Creating a cluster: Creating a failover group and monitor resource See "Procedure for creating the cluster configuration data" in "Creating the cluster configuration data" in the Installation and Configuration Guide.
+Step No. Procedure On-premise Microsoft Azure 18 Creating a cluster: Creating a failover group and monitor resource See "Creating the configuration data of a node cluster" in "Creating the cluster configuration data" in the Installation and Configuration Guide.
 See the following in addition to the description of "On-premise." - "Understanding Azure probe port resources" in the Reference Guide. - "Understanding Azure load balance monitor resources" in the Reference Guide. - "Understanding Azure load balance monitor resources" in the Reference Guide. - "Understanding Azure load balance monitor resources" in the Reference Guide.
 See either of the following depending on the load balancer to use: - See "5.3.
 Configuring the EXPRESSCLUSTER settings" in this guide. - See "6.3.
 Configuring the EXPRESSCLUSTER settings" in this guide.